parcuri/derekkedziora.com/_posts/2020-05-09-work-reimagined.md

 ## Knowledge management

-When this practice is taken to an organizational level, it become knowledge management.
+When this practice is taken to an organizational level, it becomes knowledge management.

-Information be store in wiki or similar system.
+Information should be stored in a wiki or similar system.
 Other teams in an organization can build on your experience without ever even having to contact you.
 The benefits scale and compound with time.

 The hours spent in a meeting quickly stop paying dividends.